 Best Rates For Senior Drivers

 State Farm was found to offer the best car insurance rates in Missouri for senior drivers.
-Our researchers also identified Progressive as a carrier that offers competitive rates to drivers in this age group.
+Our researchers also identified State Farm as a carrier that offers competitive rates to drivers in this age group.
 The motorist in our study was age 65 and commuted 4,000 miles annually.

 Our estimates in the “No Recent Accidents” and “DWI” categories are based on a 29-year-old driver.
 In most segments, the car was a 2014 Toyota Corolla driven 12,000 miles per year.
 Our data is based on insurance premiums of females and males from five zip codes in MO.
 Except for the teen driver category, all driver types were shopping for liability coverage with 50/100/25 limits and uninsured motorist coverage of the same limits.